panzerdp/dmitripavlutin.com/content/posts/115-useeffect-infinite-loop/index.md

 `useEffect(callback, deps)` is the hook that executes `callback` (the side-effect) after deps changes.
 If you aren't careful with what the side-effect does, you might trigger an infinite loop of component renderings.

-A common case that generates an infinite loop is updating state in the side-effect without having any dependency argument at all:
+A common case that generates an infinite loop is updating the state in the side-effect without having any dependency argument at all:

 ```javascript
 useEffect(() => {